 - How do we measure success?

-In my opinion, it is ok to consider more than one metric that you expect to improve, however it’s better to define which one is the main metric, and consider the others as secondary and/or monitoring metrics.
+In my opinion, it is ok to consider more than one metric that you expect to improve, however it’s better to define which one is the success metric, and consider the others as secondary and/or monitoring metrics.

 ⌛ Product discovery takes too much time